andrea-chizzola/ANNDL_challenge_2022/README.md

 ## Time Series Classification

 In this second challenge we were asked to correctly classify samples in the multivariate time series format.
-Since this is a classification problem, the objective was to correctly map the information contained in the features calculated over time to their labels.
+Being a classification problem, the objective was to correctly map the information contained in the features calculated over time to their labels.
+As the source of these time series was unkown, we could not exploit any domain knowledge.

 Dataset Details: